 This was actually my first time using toggle bolts, because I’m really a fan of wall anchors.
-However, as I stated above, anchors weren’t an option for my DIY hanging fruit basket.
+However, as I stated above, anchors weren’t an option for my DIY hanging fruit basket at the time.

 I got plastic ones, purely because they were 3.5 inches long.
 They looked like this: